S.J. Arnheim, Berlin, Germany

 escapement cocks are similarly designed (although this is a very common configuration for

 this type of lever escapement).
-The dials are secured by the same style of a three screwed
+The dials are the same diameter and are secured by the same style of a three screwed

 Yale Model Triple K - one of Yale's most popular models.